dps923/winter2017/lectures/week3/README.md

 #### Code examples for today’s topics

-A series of four code examples has been published in the [Week 12 folder](https://github.com/peteratseneca/dps923winter2015/tree/master/Week_12) of this course’s GitHub code repository.
+A series of four code examples has been published in the [sample-code](sample-code) of this course’s GitHub code repository.
 They introduce you to an app that works with graphics and touch.

 #### Graphics introduction